MeVisLab/examples/mevislab.github.io/content/examples/howto.md

 Files can also be opened using the menu option {{< menuitem "File" "Open">}}.

 ### Archives (\*.zip files)
-Archives mostly contain Macro modules. <br>
+Archives mostly contain macro modules. <br>
-To use those Macro modules, you will need to know how to handle user packages.
+To use those macro modules, you will need to know how to handle user packages.

 {{<alert class="check" caption="Check">}}
 See [Example 2.1: Package creation](/tutorials/basicmechanisms/macromodules/package/) for more information on packages in MeVisLab.